 Application Status Inquiries:

-All applicants can check the status of applications (receipt of letters of recommendation, official transcripts, test scores) by logging back into the application account Activity Log.
-Please do not email the department regarding the status of application.
+All applicants can check the status of applications (receipt of letters of recommendation, official transcripts, test scores) by logging back into the application account Status Page.

 The selection of students admitted to the Department of Epidemiology & Population Health is based on an individualized, holistic review of each application, including (but not limited to) the applicant's academic record, the letters of recommendation, the General GRE (Graduate Record Examination) score, the statement of purpose, personal qualities and characteristics, and past accomplishments.

 Admission decisions will be communicated by mid-April of each admissions cycle.

 Stanford tuition and fees can be found online.
 8-10 units/quarter is considered full time graduate status at Stanford University.
 Most MS Epidemiology & Clinical Research students complete the program in 5-6 quarters.